UniversalDependencies/udw21/submission.md

 ---
 ## Electronic Submission Information

 We will be accepting submissions online via the START conference management system at <https://www.softconf.com/coling2020/UDW-20/>.
-The submission deadline for both long and short papers is May 15, 2020 (midnight PDT).
+The submission deadline for both long and short papers is September 4, 2020 (midnight PDT).

 ## IMPORTANT: New submission guidelines

 UDW-20 adopts ACL’s [new policies for submission, review, and citation](https://www.aclweb.org/portal/content/new-policies-submission-review-and-citation).
 Submissions that violate any of these policies will be rejected without review.
-Most importantly, the policies refer to the anonymity period, which starts on April 15, 2020 for UDW-20.
+Most importantly, the policies refer to the anonymity period, which starts on August 4, 2020 for UDW-20.

 You may not make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.